flavioccf/github_portfolio/README.md

 ## ☑ Functionalities

-- Creat a list of money income and outcome
+- Creat a list of the latest GitHub Repos for the User
-- Show a Summary of the total income
+- Show details of the Repository when clicked
-- Show the difference between total income vs outcome
-- Filter results based on text search
+- Show other users profile

 ## 🎨 Layout